infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-1/03_setting_up.md

 ## Step 2: Extract and Open the Project

-1. Unzip the folder to a location you can easily access (e.g. Desktop or Documents).
+1. Unzip the folder to your desktop.
-2. Inside, you'll see a folder named `RoboCode` or similar.
+2. Inside, you'll see a folder named `RoboCode`.
-3. Open your code editor or IDE.
+3. Open your VS Code.
-4. Use **File → Open Folder** and select the unzipped `RoboCode` directory.
+4. Use **File → Open Folder** and select the `RoboCode/robots/MyFirstRobot` directory on your desktop.

 ## Step 3: Verify the Setup